Portuguese Course Catalogue

 POR 3400 Advanced Oral Communication (3).
 Development of oral skills through a variety of activities: Readings and recitations, public speaking, debate, skits, video production and drama.
 Open to native and nonnative speakers.
 Prerequisite: Oral communication ability in Portuguese.

 POR 3420 Review Grammar/Writing I (3).
 Practice in contemporary usage through selected readings in culture and civilization.
 Development of writing and speaking ability in extemporaneous contexts.
 The course will be conducted exclusively in the target language.
-Prerequisites: At least one year study of the language or permission of the instructor.
+Prerequisites: At least one year of study of the language or permission of the instructor.

 POR 3421 Review Grammar/Writing II (3).
 Examination of grammatical theory; discussion of the modern essay.
 Practice in the detection and correction of errors in usage.
 The course will focus on current international events as content for informal talks and compositions.

 POR 3440 Portuguese for Business (3).
 Presents the special language needs for conducting business in Portuguese, with emphasis on the commerce and culture of modern Brazil.
-Practice in correspondence, documents, and presentations/
+Practice in correspondence, documents, and presentations.

 POR 3930 Special Topics in Language Linguistics (3).
-Readings, research, and discussion of topics in Portuguese language or linguistics to be determined by students and instructor.
+Readings, research, and discussion of topics in the Portuguese language or linguistics to be determined by students and instructor.

 POR 4480 Twentieth Century Brazilian Novel (3).
 Emphasis on a particular period and/or region, such as the northeast from 1930-1960: Jorge Amado, Raquel de Queiroz, Graciliano Ramos, Lins de Rego; or similar focus.

 POW 3284 Brazilian Short Story (3).
-Short stories by major Brazilian authors serve to expand students’ reading ability, help them become familiar with modern Brazilian life, and learn to approach this literacy form critically.
+Short stories by major Brazilian authors serve to expand students’ reading ability, help them become familiar with modern Brazilian life, and learn to approach this literary form critically.

 POW 3337 Cultural Representations of Brazilian Cities (3).
 A cultural studies course focusing on representations of major Brazilian cities through novels, short stories, plays, films, and TV series.

 POW 4390 Brazilian Cinema (3).
 An examination of Brazilian films and culture from Cinema Novo to the present.
-Focuses on the northeast, urban society, magic and the Amazon.
+Focuses on the northeast, urban society, magic, and the Amazon.

 POW 4391 Brazilian Cinema and Human Rights (3).
 An examination of human rights violations in Brazil through national cinema.

 POW 4701 Masterworks of Brazilian Literature (3).
-Readings from the most important authors of Brazil, in several genres, presented in a chronological framework.
+Readings from the most important authors of Brazil, in several genres, are presented in a chronological framework.
 Authors include M. de Assis, M. de Andrade, M. Bandeira, C. Lispector, etc.

 POW 4905 Independent Study (1-3).
 Project, field experience, readings, or research.